Begin Your Journey toward Mastery.

 Lori Jill Keeler, MEd

-Lori Jill Keeler is a veteran grammar school teacher and grammar school principal who serves at the Westminster School in Birmingham Alabama.
-She presents the course on Effective Grammar School Teaching and Leadership.
+Lori Jill Keeler is a veteran grammar school teacher and grammar school principal who serves at the Westminster School in Birmingham, Alabama.
+She has written a 2nd through 6th grade Bible curriculum and has been a speaker to classical schools on creating a culture of grace.

-Russ Gregg is a pioneer head of school who started a classical Christian urban school in Minneapolis in 2000 that has grown gradually to 480 students with an annual budget of $4 million–90% of which is donated by a large group of partner sponsors.
-Russ presents the course on Urban Classical Education.
+Russ Gregg is a pioneer head of school who started a classical Christian urban school in Minneapolis in 2000 that has grown gradually to 480 students with an annual budget of $4 million—90% of which is donated by a large group of partner sponsors.
+Russ serves on the board of directors of the Society for Classical Learning.

-Dawn has served as a grammar school principal, fourth grade teacher, and third grade teacher at two classical schools.
+Dawn has served as a grammar school principal, 4th grade teacher, and 3rd grade teacher at 2 classical schools.
 She is a lover of math and provides teacher training to schools wishing to adopt Singapore Math.
-Dawn offers the course How to Teach Singapore Math on ClassicalU.

 Chris Schlect, PhD

-Christopher Schlect is the director of the Classical Christian Studies Graduate Program at New Saint Andrews College and a ten-time state champion coach of the Logos School Mock Trial team.
-Chris offers a course on effective upper school teaching and leadership on ClassicalU.
+Christopher Schlect is the director of the classical Christian studies graduate program at New Saint Andrews College and a 10-time state champion coach of the Logos School mock trial team.
+He has taught courses on ancient and medieval civilizations, US history, the history of American Christianity, medieval education, classical rhetoric, and more.

 David Schenk, PhD

-David Schenk is a professor of philosophy at Messiah College, where he teachers courses in logic, ancient, and modern philosophy.
-He also teaches a regular introductory course in philosophy and offers a version of that course content here on ClassicalU.
+David Schenk is a professor of philosophy at Messiah College, where he teaches courses in logic, ancient, and modern philosophy, as well as a regular introductory course in philosophy.

 The Scholé Muses